-The Graduate School/Faculty of Information Science and Electrical Engineering, Kyushu University covers both of information science and technology field and electrical and electronic engineering area, which is unique among the major universities in the country.
-IoT (Internet of Things) and AI (Artificial Intelligence) technologies are advancing, are going to be applied, as in ‘Society 5.0’, in all the aspects and functions of our society such as industry, agriculture, commerce, transport, education, health care and daily life, and are expected to contribute to the sustainable and prosperous society.
+The Graduate School/Faculty of Information Science and Electrical Engineering covers both of information science and technology field, and electrical and electronic engineering area, which is unique among the major universities in the country.
+Information science/technology and electrical/electronic engineering are not independent disciplines, but should be closely related to each other so that they are actively and effectively utilized in the future society.
+We call this combined area Shisutemu Joho Kagaku.
+IoT (Internet of Things) and AI (Artificial Intelligence) technologies are advancing, are going to be applied, as in 'Society 5.0', in all the aspects and functions of our society such as industry, agriculture, commerce, transport, education, health care, disaster prevention, and daily life, and are expected to contribute to the sustainable and prosperous society.
 They require the technologies such as sensing, communication, data analytics, decision making and control, the fundamental theories underlying these technologies, and the foundation of their implementations such as electronic devices and energy supply.
 We further the comprehensive research and education on all of these.
-Envisaging the future society, the area of information science and technology and the field of electrical and electronic engineering are not isolated but tightly related to each other.
-We call this tightly combined filed Shisutemu Joho Kagaku, meaning information science and technology, communication engineering, electronics and electrical engineering all combined into systems.

 Junichi Murata